 Jewish life today

 A visit to the sober Shoah Memorial is advised.
 The Museum opened in 2009, as Romania only very recently started acknowledging publicly its responsibility in the Shoah.

+The town’s community centre offers weekly activities and also runs the country’s only digital Jewish radio station: Radio Shalom Romania.
 The dynamic Federation of Jewish Communities of Romania publishes -in Romanian, English, and Hebrew- the excellent bimonthly Réalitatea evreascà (Jewish reality).
 The catalog of Hasefer, perhaps the only remaining jewish publishing house in eastern and Central Europe, contains works by Sholem Aleichem, Martin Buber, Bernard Malamud, and Simon Dubnov, as well as those by Romanian-born authors Elie Wiesel, Carol Lancu, and Mihail Sebastian.